ansible-collections/ibm_zos_cics/docs/source/installation.rst

    │                  ├── modules/

-You can also install the collection using a playbook, see `installing collections`_.
+To install with customization, such as specifying another installation path or using a playbook, see `installing collections`_.

 .. _installing collections:
    https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#installing-collections-with-ansible-galaxy